tjdwill/cpp-notes/Qt/qt-install-vent.md

 ## Attempt 3: Building from Source

 This attempt actually produced a working library.
 I followed the instructions on [building Qt from Git](https://wiki.qt.io/Building_Qt_5_from_Git) using [`qtbase`](https://github.com/qt/qtbase) instead of the mega-package.
 I also learned to both link a local library installation to my development tools and to compile a Qt program using CMake (and qmake as an alternative).
 The problem with this attempt, however, was that most resources about Qt that I found use `QtQML` instead of `QtWidgets`, and my installation didn't have the former.
-I tried to build the mega-package, but LLVM performed the [Lebron James block](https://www.youtube.com/watch?v=-zd62MxKXp8) again.
+I tried to build the mega-package, but [LLVM James blocked me again](https://www.youtube.com/watch?v=-zd62MxKXp8).
 So, while this method worked initially, it ultimately failed for my potential use-case.

 ## Attempt 4: apt install